 Complexity of environments.
 Certain organizations favor complex multi-cloud and hybrid environments due to their specific needs.
 This creates a problem of choosing the right cybersecurity tools that will operate both in the cloud and on-premises.
 Hybrid environments are challenging to implement and maintain and require a holistic approach to cybersecurity.

 Despite these issues, most cloud service providers are good at protecting your data from outside cyberattacks.
-Yet there’s one aspect a cloud provider can’t fully cover — the human factor.
+Yet there’s one aspect a cloud provider can’t fully cover in their cloud security infrastructure — the human factor.
 Even if a cyberattack is external, your workers are typically the ones who make it feasible.

 To protect sensitive data in cloud infrastructure, consider the following major cybersecurity threats: